 The decision to cancel the ceremony was not reached lightly; a team of university leaders and administrators met all week and early this morning to monitor the weather system moving through the area.
-Ultimately, the outdoor event was cancelled for the safety of students, faculty, staff and guests.
-It’s believed to be the first time ever that ECU’s spring commencement was completely cancelled due to the threat of severe weather.
+Ultimately, the outdoor event was canceled for the safety of students, faculty, staff and guests.
+It’s believed to be the first time ever that ECU’s spring commencement was completely canceled due to the threat of severe weather.

 “We’re disappointed that this morning, due to tornado watches, severe storms, rain and lightning in the area, we were unable to have our event here at Dowdy-Ficklen Stadium,” said Chancellor Cecil Staton.
 “But we want you to know that we are incredibly proud of each and every one of you.”

 ECU graduated more than 5,500 students, including almost 4,000 undergraduates.
 In a first for ECU, Chancellor Cecil Staton and keynote speaker Margaret Spellings, UNC System president, conferred degrees virtually in a video shared on social media.

 “We know that you have great futures ahead of you, and we’re going to be following you every step of the way, cheering you on as you go forward to make Pirate Nation proud,” Staton said.
 “Go Pirates!”

 Spellings also recorded an abbreviated version of her commencement speech, in which she urged the graduates to celebrate their accomplishment and to thank those who have helped them along the way — parents and grandparents, brothers and sisters, aunts and uncles, husbands, wives, children and cousins.